yuanlang12/presenton/README.md

 **Presenton** is an open-source application for generating presentations with AI — all running locally on your device.
 Stay in control of your data and privacy while using models like OpenAI and Gemini, or use your own hosted models through Ollama.

+__✨ Now, generate presentations with your existing PPTX file!
+Just upload your presentation file to create template design and then use that template to generate on brand and on design presentation on any topic.__

 ![Demo](readme_assets/demo.gif)